prog4biol/pfb2019/problemsets/Python_06_problemset.md

 __Now do the same on the command line with `comm` command.
 You might need to `sort` each file first.__

-## Extra: Expand on last problem set nucleotide composition
+## Extra: Expand on last problemset exercise on nucleotide composition
   - get the raw file [Python_05.seq.txt](https://raw.githubusercontent.com/prog4biol/pfb2018/master/files/Python_05.seq.txt)
   - in a script, open this file
   - iterate over each line in this file (seqName\tsequence\n)